silviagiadapiol/hangman/README.md

     - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

-- **get_user_games**
-    - Path: 'games/user/{user_name}'
-    - Method: GET
-    - Parameters: user_name
-    - Returns: GameForms
-    - Description: Returns all Games played by the selected player, listing all the active games first (game_over=false) and then the completed ones (game_over=true) .
-    Will raise a NotFoundException if the User does not exist.

- - **cancel_game**
-    - Path: ''game_canc/{urlsafe_game_key}''
-    - Method: PUT
-    - Parameters: urlsafe_game_key
-    - Returns: Message confirming game deletion
-    - Description: Allows users to cancel a game in progress but not a completed game (a Boolean field identify cancelled games).

- - **get_high_scores**
-    - Remember how you defined a score in Task 2?
-            Now we will use that to generate a list of high scores in descending order, a leader-board!
-            - Accept an optional parameter `number_of_results` that limits the number of results returned.

- - **get_user_rankings**
-    - Come up with a method for ranking the performance of each player.
-            (winning percentage with ties broken by the average number of guesses.)
-            - Create an endpoint that returns this player ranking.
-            The results should include each Player's name and the 'performance' indicator (eg. win/loss ratio).

- - **get_game_history**
-        - Your API Users may want to be able to see a 'history' of moves for each game.
-        - Add the capability for a Game's history to be presented in a similar way.
-         For example: If a User made played 'Guess a Number' with the moves:
-        (5, 8, 7), and received messages such as: ('Too low!', 'Too high!', 'You win!'), an endpoint exposing the game_history might produce something like:
-        [('Guess': 5, result: 'Too low'), ('Guess': 8, result: 'Too high'), ('Guess': 7, result: 'Win.
-Game over')].
-        - Adding this functionality will require some additional properties in the 'Game' model along with a Form, and endpoint to present the data to the User.

 ##Models Included:
  - **User**